aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/ctpa.md

     All pulmonary emboli have been delineated by an experienced radiologist - in an image by image process (in axial view 1 or 0,625mm images) using MITK Workbench.
 1 283 annotations were made, in a total of 38 emboli.
-  ethicsApproval: |
-    The data collection and sharing is ethical approved.
   download:
     links:
       - text: ""